-The results generated through solving the optimization problem of Equations 1-13 provide a way for decision-makers to assess potential tradeoffs between selecting different complex system architectures (here, portfolio of interconnected systems) and organizational architecture (here, program manager type allocations) by relegating some combinatorial aspects of the problem to the algorithm and delegating decision-making to the practitioner.
-The results show the progressive levels of complex system performance that can optimally be achieved, given each prescribed acceptable level of risk associated with the program manager performance, for each portfolio.
-As more capable systems are brought into the picture, to generate a higher performing complex system, program managers are additionally added in an optimized sense, in a manner that bounds risk the sequential increments enforced in Equation 13.
+Table 7 - Portfolio of systems and program manager allocations algorithm and delegating decision-making to the practitioner.
+The results show the progressive levels of complex system performance that can optimally be achieved. given each prescribed acceptable level of risk associated with the program manager performance, for each portfolio.
+As more capable systems are brought into the picture, to generate a higher performing complex system, program managers are additionally added in an optimized sense, in a manner that bounds risk the sequential increments enforced in equation 13.
 The program manager allocation also adheres to the rulesets established (for example, the constraints established for allocation of program managers to systems with TRL<9 and TRL<5 as established in prior sections).
-While an initial instinct may be to first select program managers that are, on average, the least risky following Table 6, we see instead that the optimization selects program manager Type III in Portfolio 1 and Portfolio 2, due to the enabling effect that Type III manager has on developing low TRL systems with a higher potential to improve the complex system performance index.
-Another useful observation of the results presented, is that the solution generated by the optimization routine, reveals potential pathways for evolving an architecture; for example, when considering portfolios 3 and 4, we observe that a future upgrade from portfolio 3 to 4 will include retirement of Carrier-Ship 2 and a Second Satellite-2 unit, in favor of a Second Satellite-3 unit and a Carrier-Ship 3; this path of system addition and replacement is complemented by the need to replace a Type I program manager with two Type II program managers to facilitate the architectural transition.
-Early stage knowledge on such shifts can enable the correct requirements to be set on what type of program managers to look for or train for these future updates, thereby minimizing risks and organizational misalignments.
+While an initial instinct may be to first select program managers that are, on average, the 'least risky' following Table 6, we see instead that the optimization selects program manager Type III in Portfolio 1 and Portfolio 2, due to the enabling effect that Type III manager has on developing low TRL systems with a higher potential to improve the complex system performance index.
+Another useful observation of the results presented, is that the solution generated by the optimization routine, reveals potential pathways for evolving an architecture; for example, when considering portfolios 3 and 4, we observe that a future upgrade from portfolio 3 to 4 will include retirement of Carrier-Ship 2 and a Second Satellite-2 unit, in favor of a Second Satellite-3 unit and a Carrier-Ship 3; this path of system addition and replacement is complemented by the need to replace a Type I program manager with 2 Type II program managers to facilitate the architectural transition.
+Early stage knowledge on such shifts, can enable the correct requirements to be set on what type of program managers to look for or train for these future updates, thereby minimizing risks and organizational misalignments.